zsparal/api-documentation/source/onboarding/getting-started.rst

 .. image:: ./images/merchant-status.png

-If your customer just authorized with Mollie, you probably want the customer to immediately start the Onboarding process with Mollie.
+If your customer just completed the authorization step and the onboarding status from the previous request was ``needs-data``, you probably want the customer to immediately start the Onboarding process with Mollie.
-In that case, the customer will be returning from the OAuth flow and the response status from the previous request will be ``needs-data``.

 In that situation you will want to redirect them straight to the onboarding URL (received in the Onboarding Status call you just made) instead of them landing in the platform.